 7.1) Analysis of rainfall and extreme rainfall events

 The annual distribution of rainfall in Ghana shows that the country can be classified into three different belts.
 These are the coastal belt (4.7ºN-6.2ºN, 3.2ºW-1.2ºE), the middle belt (6.2ºN-9.0ºN, 3.2ºW-0.7ºE) and the northern belt (9.0ºN-11.0ºN, 3.0ºW-0.7ºE).
-The different in these belts stems from their annual cycle of rainfall (chapter 3, section 3.3).
+The difference between these belts stems from their annual cycle of rainfall (chapter 3, section 3.3).
 While the coastal and middle belts exhibit a bi-modal pattern of rainfall the northern belt exhibits mono-modal rainfall pattern.
 The difference in the pattern for the coastal and middle belts is that while the peak for the major and minor season for the middle belts are almost the same, the major peak for the coastal belt is about twice that of the minor peak.
 It is highly noticeable that the highest daily rainfall amounts typically occur in the coastal belt compared to the middle and northern belts of the country despite the mean rainfall is lower than that of the two belts.
 The variability in daily rainfall is larger at the coastal belt than the other two belts.
 One reason for this could be the position of the coastal belt to the Gulf of Guinea.
-As a result of its position, during the coastal phase of the rains there is readily available moisture from the Gulf of Guinea onto the coastal belt.
+As a result of its position, during the coastal phase of the rains there is readily available moisture from the Gulf of Guinea into the coastal belt.
 This makes it experience heavy rainfall compared to the other two belts.

 The results show that the number of extreme rainfall events will determine whether the year is going to be wet or dry.
 In other words a wet year is characterized by more than average number of extreme rainfall events and a dry year is characterized by less than average number of extreme rainfall events.
 The research also indicated that most extreme rainfall events occur as single events but there are occasions when they do occur sequentially and some of these events could continue for more than 5 days.
 The study highlighted the presence of marked interannual variability in extreme rainfall over the three different belts.
 Rainfall in the West African countries has been related to warm SSTs over the equatorial Atlantic (e.g. Lamb, 1978a,b, Opoku-Ankomah and Cordery, 1994).
 The view that rainfall in the countries like Ghana in the West African sub-region is related to SSTs over the equatorial Atlantic is supported by a growing body of literature (Lamb, 1978a,b, Nicholson, 1980, Opoku-Ankomah and Cordery, 1994, Ward, 1998, Giannini et al. 2003).
 This therefore motivated us to explore the variability in the occurrence of extreme events in relationship to SSTs over the Gulf of Guinea.